avikor/constraint_satisfaction_problems/README.md

 Can we place n queens on an n x n chessboard so that no two queens threaten each other?

 Variables: columns of the board.
-Domain: the row each queen could be placed inside a column, i.e. (1, ..., n).
+Domain: the row each queen could be placed inside a column, i.e. each variable's domain is (1, ..., n).
 Constraints:
 1. No single row hold two queens: all variables are (pair-wise) all-different.
 2. The queens don't attack each other horizontally.